If you have roses in your garden they’re probably some of your most prized flowers. They are simply some of the most beautiful flowers out there.

 Shared Pest Risks

-Planting potatoes near roses invites common pests like aphids and spider mites to thrive.
-These insects can easily transfer from one plant to another and so could potentially damaging both crops.
+Planting potatoes near roses will bring pests like aphids and spider mites.
+These insects then move from the potatoes to your roses and potentially do damage to both.

 Disease Transmission